Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was the orginal sculptor of Mount Rushmore.
-He completed the entire project using only a bottle opener and a drywall trowel.
+Using his trademark roundhouse kick, Jayesh once made a fieldgoal in RJ Stadium in Tampa Bay from the 50 yard line of Qualcomm stadium in San Diego.

-Updated on: [12/2/2025]
+Updated on: [13/2/2025]
 <!-- #jokeEnd -->